rust-lang/rfcs/text/0000-pi-types.md

 We have to be very careful to avoid certain things, while still preserving the core features:

-1. Ability to use, manipulate, and constraint values at type-level.
+1. Ability to use and manipulate values at type-level.
 2. The ability to use said values on expression-level (runtime).

 Yet, we do not want: